Javascript vs. Typescript: Which is Better?

 A well-written code should constantly annotate to get the most out of Typescript, whereas, in Javascript, this is not mandatory.

-Typing And Visibility of codes
+Typing And Visibility of Codes

-When we compare, Javascript is loosely typed as it supports only dynamic typing and not static, whereas Typescript supports static and dynamic typing and is thus strongly typed. typingTypescript is more of an intuitive language, but Javascript is compatible and easy to write.
+When we compare, Javascript is loosely typed as it supports only dynamic typing, not static, whereas Typescript supports static and dynamic typing and is thus strongly typed.

 Generics and Prototyping